emer/axon/README.md

 Because there are so few neurons spiking at any time, it is very efficient to use a sender-based dynamic to write spikes only for senders that spiked -- this is what the `SendSpike` method does.
 However, multiple senders could be trying to write to the same place in the GBuf.
 We have a GBuf per each projection, so that means that threading can only be projection-parallel (fairly coarse-grained).
 For the GPU, an atomic add operation is used to aggregate to GBuf, operating with sending neuron-level parallelism.

 The first-pass reading of recv spikes happens in `PrjnGatherSpikes` at the Prjn level, and it must always operate on all neurons (dense computation).
-It iterates over recv neurons and accumulates the read-out value from GBuf based on synaptic delay, into the GVals, which grabs a GRaw value from GBuf current read position, and then does temporal integration of this value into `GSyn` which represents the synaptic conductance with exponential decay (and immediate rise -- nominally an alpha function with exponential rise but that rise time is below the 1 msec resolution).
+It iterates over recv neurons and accumulates the read-out value from GBuf based on synaptic delay, into the GValues, which grabs a GRaw value from GBuf current read position, and then does temporal integration of this value into `GSyn` which represents the synaptic conductance with exponential decay (and immediate rise -- nominally an alpha function with exponential rise but that rise time is below the 1 msec resolution).

 Finally, `NeuronGatherSpikes` iterates over all recv neurons, and gathers the GRaw and GSyn values across the RecvPrjns into the relevant Neuron-level variables: `GeRaw, GeSyn; GiRaw, GiSyn; GModRaw, GModSyn` for the three different types of projections: `ExcitatoryG`, `InhibitoryG`, and `ModulatoryG`.